docker-suite/caddy/.example/default/Readme.md

 This is a simple example where caddy serve a single html page

-use `make run` to start caddy server
+use `make` to start caddy server then navigate to http://localhost:8080